top of page

 What to Know

-We're currently scheduling summer and fall 2022 dates for camps, clinics, and lessons.
-All sessions will be conducted in accordance with state and local COVID-19 regulations.
-Your safety is our top priority.
+We’re now accepting registrations for our exciting new Spring Training Program in Weston, MA, and scheduling Summer and Fall 2026 dates for camps, clinics, and lessons.
+All sessions will be held in full compliance with state and local regulations—your safety remains our top priority.

 rutger-wiese-coach.jpg